Abdelhamid-Younes/vginsights_DS_project3/README.md

 ## Analytics dashboard:
 In the second part of the project we have created an Analytics dashboard using streamlit to take insights from database and make some data visualizations.
 So before running the streamlit app, don't forget to update the file secrets.toml in the folder./streamlit, with your own MYSQL server credentials that allows the connection to the database.
-Once it's done, run this these commands to launch the streamlit appilication :
+Once it's done, run these commands to launch the streamlit appilication :
 ```
 $ cd ./streamlit/
 $ streamlit run home.py